OlgaLanzetta/Notch3-MS/README.md

 ## Issues & Contact

-If you encounter any problems or have questions, please open an issue in this repository or contact Dr. Mehdi Benamar at [Mehdi.Benamar@childrens.harvard.edu](mailto:Mehdi.Benamar@childrens.harvard.edu).
+If you encounter any problems or have questions, please open an issue in this repository or contact Dr. Mehdi Benamar at [Mehdi.Benamar@childrens.harvard.edu](mailto:Mehdi.Benamar@childrens.harvard.edu) and Dr. Olga Lanzetta at [olga.lanzetta@edu.unige.it](mailto:olga.lanzetta@edu.unige.it)

 ---